Justinlaau/Leetcode/readme.md

 - Count Palindromic Subsequences (100 mins solved)
 - Number of Ways to Separate Numbers (8hrs solved)
 - Longest Increasing Path in a Matrix (15 mins)
-- Maximum Sum of 3 Non-Overlapping Subarrays (2.5hrs solved) (OMG this question so easy, i stucked at a little bug, fk me)
+- Maximum Sum of 3 Non-Overlapping Subarrays (2.5hrs solved) (OMG this question is so easy, i stucked at a little bug, fk me)
 - Wildcard Matching (45mins) (forgot to initilize the dp array with edge cases)

 ```
 Reflection

-I watched a youtube video called blackbox method, do not focus on the detail
+I watched a youtube video talks about blackbox method, do not focus on the detail
 first, make some assumptions, like if I can solve this subproblem what should
 I do next.
-I now can narrow down the compleixty of the problem.
+I now can narrow down the compleixty of a problem.
 However, the
 speed is still under the bar, maybe I could improve by doing more and more questions.

 -> Number of Ways to Separate Numbers is most difficult one, I have ever done.
 Many